-I have to admit, I have never been a huge fan of the quilt-as-you-go method….
-Not for quilting quilts anyway!
-But that’s probably because I am a longarm quilter ;) I do love the smaller projects I have seen using this method though!
-I just made such a project, and I thought I would share the process.
+I have to admit, I have never been a huge fan of the quilt-as-you-go method, not for quilting anyway!
+But, that’s probably because I am a longarm quilter ;) I do love the smaller projects I have seen using this method!
+I just made a project using this method, and I thought I would share the process.
 There really are a lot of options, and it’s kind of nice to have the project quilted as you piece it, haha!
 I might be turning into a fan after all.

 I set out to make a new makeup bag from a pile of scrap strips I’ve had lying around.
 This is a perfect way to use up those odds and ends that you can’t throw out.

-Now, press the strips open using the nose of the iron to really get the strip to flatten out.
+Press the strips open, using the nose of the iron, to really get the strip to flatten out.

 Continue adding one strip after another, stitching then pressing out, until you have covered the first half of the piece.
 Notice all the stitch lines or “quilting” lines show through on the back.